 NOTE Where the body does not have all tests required by a standard, the scope should clearly identify the tests that form part of the scope.
 This may be achieved by either showing all tests included or all tests excluded, dependant on the number involved.

 ExCB scope for Service Facilities Scheme

-Equipment repair, including equipment repair standard and associated protection techniques.
+Equipment services, standards and associated protection techniques.